chankeypathak/anglerfish/README.md

 `bytes2human(bites: int, to: str, bsize: int=1024)`

-**Description:** Returns a Human Friendly string containing the argument integer bytes expressed as KiloBytes, MegaBytes, GigaBytes (...), uses a Byte Size of 1024 by default, is basically a Bytes to KiloBytes, MegaBytes, GigaBytes (...).
+**Description:** Returns a Human Friendly string containing the argument integer bytes expressed as KiloBytes, MegaBytes, GigaBytes (...), uses a Byte Size of 1024 by default.
+Its basically a Bytes to KiloBytes, MegaBytes, GigaBytes (...).

 **Arguments:** `bites` is the number of bytes, integer type.
 `to` is one of 'k', 'm', 'g', 't', 'p', 'e', string type.